unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 	- Tiles are output to HBase
 - **twitter-lon-lat.bd** is a tiling properties file that, in conjunction with either of the base files above, defines a tile set of longitude and latitude data aggregated at 10 levels (0-9).

-## <a name="custom-tiling"></a>Custom Tiling Jobs
+## <a name="custom-tiling"></a>Custom Tiling Jobs ##

 If your source data is not character delimited or if it contains non-numeric fields, you may need to create custom code to parse it and create a tile set.
 In general, creating custom tile generation code involves the following processes:

 - [Defining Your Data Structure](#define-data-structure), which includes some components of the Bin Analytics and Tile Creation stages of the [tile generation process](#tile-gen-process):
-	- Structure of your source data while it is being processed by the tiling job and while it is being written to the AVRO tile set
+	- Structure of your source data while it is being processed by the tiling job and while it is being written to the Avro tile set
 	- Aggregation methods used to combine multiple records from your source data that fall in the same tile bin
 	- Methods of reading and writing to the tile set
 - [Binning Your Data](#binning-your-data), which includes the remaining components of the Bin Analytics and Tile Creation stages of the [tile generation process](#tile-gen-process):
-	- Method of parsing your source data into the AVRO tile set structure you defined
+	- Method of parsing your source data into the Avro tile set structure you defined
-	- Transformation of your source data into the AVRO tile set
+	- Transformation of your source data into the Avro tile set
-	- Storage of the AVRO tile set to your preferred location
+	- Storage of the Avro tile set to your preferred location

 Once you have created the required components to perform each process, you should run your custom binner.
-The binner will create the AVRO tile set you will use in your Aperture Tiles visual analytic.
+The binner will create the Avro tile set you will use in your Aperture Tiles visual analytic.

 An example of custom code written for tile generation can be found in the Twitter Topics project (<em>tile-examples/<wbr>twitter-topics/</em>), which displays a Twitter message heatmap and aggregates the top words mentioned in tweets for each tile and bin.

-### <a name="define-data-structure"></a>Defining Your Data Structure
+### <a name="define-data-structure"></a>Defining Your Data Structure ###

 The first step in creating custom code for the tile generation process is to decide how your data should be structured, aggregated and written.
 The following modules are required for this step:

 - [Binning Analytic](#binning-analytic), which defines how to process and aggregate your source data
 - [Serializer](#serializer), which defines how to read and write your source data to the tile set

-#### <a name="binning-analytic"></a>Binning Analytic
+#### <a name="binning-analytic"></a>Binning Analytic ####

 The Binning Analytic is used throughout the tiling process.
 It should define: